postmanlabs/labs-docs/src/pages/docs/postman-cli/postman-cli-options.md

 cd $cliPath
 Expand-Archive .\postman-cli.zip .
 ```
+-->
 ---

 ## Logging in and logging out

-You can use the Postman CLI to log in and out of Postman using your Postman API key.
+You can use the Postman CLI to log in and out of Postman with the `login` and `logout` commands, described below:

 ### login

-This command authenticates the user and stores the API key with an alias or as default. `login` has one option, `--with-api-key`, that accepts the API key.
+This command authenticates the user and stores the API key in your filesystem. `login` requires one option, `--with-api-key`, that accepts an API key.

 #### Example